timabell/timwise.co.uk/_posts/2019-10-14-merge-vs-rebase.md

 <https://derekgourlay.com/blog/git-when-to-merge-vs-when-to-rebase/> but I
 couldn't see anything that matched my heuristic for tackling feature branch updates so I wrote this one.

+## Get in touch

+Hey there!
+Thanks for reading!

+This post gets far more traffic than anything else on my blog.
+I'd love to know what brought you here and if the above was helpful.

+Please take a moment to fire an email to me at [tim@timwise.co.uk](mailto:tim@timwise.co.uk?subject=merge-rebase-article) and tell me a bit about yourself.